Seanyap90/bearingmonitoring/README.md

   -	Assume that immediate inference is required on every processed accelerometer data
   -	Assume near real time visualisation of bearing data
   -	Assume scheduled feature and model training pipeline, with the assumption that will not be any major changes to the current model
-  -	Assume that users would require an amount of consecutive degradation labels to receive warnings of bearing condition for remedial action
+  -	Assume that users would require consecutive occurences of degradation predictions for remedial action
   -	Assume 0 % packet loss for mqtt, post requests, and server side events
   -	Assume accelerometers and gateway are exchanging data in the same network
+  -	Assume the there is no cybersecurity issues in downloading and uploading to Hopsworks

 <h3> High Level Architecture </h3>